That is too loose to be useful.

 Kosher begins with which animals are allowed

 Chabad's overview lays out the best-known basics.
 Certain mammals, birds, and fish are permitted, while others are forbidden.
-Pork and shellfish are the standard examples many non-Jews know, but the larger point is that Jewish law does not treat all animal life as equally available for food.
+Pork and shellfish are the standard examples many non-Jews know, but the larger point is that Torah law does not treat all animal life as equally available for food.

 Britannica says the same thing in more technical terms: kosher food cannot derive from the prohibited animals, birds, or fish identified in the biblical dietary rules.